b0tm0de/b0tm0de/README.md

 At first glance, people may think, that I haven't learned a lesson from these experiences, bacause I will break things again, this is obvious right?
 Or at least lesson that I learned is "you shouldn't break things you don't know, by playing with curiosity".
 Wrong!

 These were exciting things to learn for me.
-The service disaster that happened to me in 2001 worked for me 18 years later.
-That's the lesson for me.
+A little detail I learned from the service disaster that happened to me in 2001 turned into a miracle 18 years later.
+Break things, build things, repeat.
+That's the lesson for me...
 </details>

 <details>